Digitation Of Asset

 Moreover, there currently exists no secure, functional legal method to achieve this, and the widely used practice of 'entity wrapping' is a makeshift solution that presents significant risks and should not be regarded as a safe or definitive answer to the challenge of asset digitization (a topic we will explore in subsequent sections).

-Note It is crucial to understand that a digitized or digitally documented asset is fundamentally distinct from a digital asset.
+It is crucial to understand that a digitized or digitally documented asset is fundamentally distinct from a digital asset.
 When an asset is digitized or digitally documented, it merely means that information about the physical asset is converted into a digital format for ease of access, storage, or transfer.
 However, a digital asset is inherently digital by nature; it is created, traded, and used in a digital ecosystem, such as digital art.
 The digitization or digital documenting process does not change the intrinsic, non-digital nature of a physical asset, whereas a digital asset is born, exists, and functions solely within the digital realm.